erineland/react-hooks-github-gist-api-kata/project/README.md

 #### Development Notes
 * Meet the requirements in the most basic way FIRST.
 Then use any remaining time that I might have to improve and perfect the app.
+* Focussing on funtionality and implementation rather than presentation, I'll add some basic styling if I get time at the end.

 #### My Understanding/Assumptions About Requirements
 * sdf